iadept/grapher/grapher_annotation/README.md

 ### Object

-Objects validation only occurs if a name is specified.
-If name is not specified, it search in parent objects
+Objects validation only occurs if a name is specified or object used in actions If name is not specified, it search in parent objects

 ```dart